Sway367/EnergySense_Burden-Analysis-in-RSP-Area/README.md

 ## Methodology and Output Files

 This project requires running two main scripts.
-The first script focuses on sentiment analysis and the second script is topic modeling by using Latent Dirichlet Allocation Model.
+The first script (Part One_Xenophobia_Tweets_Sentiment Analysis.py) focuses on sentiment analysis and the second script (Part Two_Xenophobia_Tweets_Topic_Modeling.ipynb) is topic modeling by using Latent Dirichlet Allocation Model.

-In the first script, my analysis is divided into the following steps:
+In the first script, 'Xenophobia.csv' is mainly used to perform the analysis.
+My analysis is divided into the following steps:

 1. Explore the whole dataset and do a basic sentiment analysis by using TextBLOB.
 After this step, I obtained the number of positive, negative, and neutral tweets, and plotted a pie chart.
 2. I collect all the tweets that have been identified as negative to form a new dataset and then preprocessed this dataset.
 Preprocessing steps include: